Spring CME Information

 Moderator: Harold Friedman, DO

-8 am HIV/AIDS Update for Primary Care Providers: Peter Gulick, DO, FACOI
+8 am Update on Preexposure Prophylaxis (PREP) in HIV: Peter Gulick, DO, FACP, FACOI

-10 am Domestic Violence: Averett Robey, Prevention Education Program Coordinator, HAVEN-Oakland
+10 am Domestic Violence: Recognizing and Responding to Intimate Partner Violence: Averett Robey, Prevention Education Program Coordinator, HAVEN-Oakland

 Physician/Patient Protection Florida Series Part II